sopra-fs24-group-17/client/README.md

 ## Launch and Deployment
 #### Cloning the repository:
 `git clone https://github.com/sopra-fs24-group-17/client.git`\
-`cd server`
+`cd client`

 #### Locally
 - Build : `npm run build dev`
 - Run : `npm run dev`
 - Install dependencies: `npm install`

 You can verify that the server is running by visiting `localhost:8080` in your browser.
+By default the development profile is active, utilizing an in-memory H2 database.
 You can access the local hosted application (client) by visiting `localhost:3000`

 NOTE: The server repository can be found [here](https://github.com/sopra-fs24-group-17/client)

 #### Cloud service
-The application is hosted in google cloud service.
-To make a new deployment (release) it is necessary to merge the release branch with our main branch, this will automatically start the deployment in google cloud.
-It is important to also activate the database in google cloud (Ellaborate more about how to do this - if needed).

-Finally, it is a good practice to mark a new release with a tag, for example 'M4' represents the release at Milestone 4.
+- through GitHub workflows, the main branch is automatically deployed onto Google Cloud's App Engine
+- during deployment, the in-memory H2 database is migrated to a CloudSQL instance of PostgreSQL
+  - (Note: if changes to the database schema are done, the database must be restarted upon deployment)
+- during deployment, credentials for Google App Engine, PostgreSQL and the Gmail API are replaced with GitHub secrets

 ## Illustrations
 The user flow is as follows: